kanemaricjc/OOPProgramming_Lab1_KanePaulMari/README.md

 # OOPProgramming_Lab1_KanePaulMari
 Activity made for Sir Jamie Eduardo Rosal.
+Made by Kane Paul A. Mari BSCpE - 1.

 ## Class responsibilities:
 MathematicalOperations ( Base Class ) - This acts as the foundation of the library, responsible for storing the operands and numbers required for computation.